polybiusproxy/hxCodec/README.md

 ```

 ### 5. Playing videos
-1. Put your video in the videos folder
+1. Put your video in the videos folder.
 2. Create somewhere in PlayState:
 ```haxe
 import vlc.VideoHandler;